 Adequate soil phosphorus (P) and potassium (K) are essential for satisfactory turfgrass growth and performance.
-Phosphorus is particularly critical for new sites being established from seed, or for overseeding turf during renovation projects.
+Phosphorus is particularly critical for new sites being established from seed, and for overseeding existing athletic fields during repair or renovation projects.
 Established turf, however, can generally tolerate relatively low levels of soil P. Potassium is generally more critical on established turf, and may play a role in drought, heat, cold, and wear tolerances.

 Whereas K applications are not regulated, P applications must be based on soil test recommendations.
-However, there is one exception to the requirement for a soil test prior to the application of P. A soil test is not required if the application is made for the purpose of establishing turf on bare ground, the fertilizer is incorporated, and the application is made in accordance with the seeding recommendations of the University of Maryland (publication TT-116).
-This exception does not pertain to overseeding existing turf.
+However, there is one exception to the requirement for a soil test prior to the application of P. A soil test is not required if the application is made for the purpose of establishing turf on bare ground, the fertilizer is incorporated, and the application is made in accordance with the seeding recommendations of the University of Maryland (use the establishment recommendations for medium levels of soil P in Table 4).
+This exception does not pertain to overseeding existing athletic field turf.

-Areas on the golf course that potentially will be fertilized should be sampled every 3 years.
-Putting greens and some tees present a unique situation.
-Due to the very high sand content of most greens and tees, the cation exchange capacity of these soils tends to be exceptionally low and, consequently, the storage capacity for most nutrients is very low.
+Athletic fields should be sampled every 3 years.
+Also, sand based fields, which are often used in stadiums, present a unique situation.
+Due to the very high sand content of these fields, the cation exchange capacity of these soils tends to be exceptionally low and, consequently, the storage capacity for most nutrients is very low.
 In addition, frequent irrigation (which increases growth rates) and clipping removal result in a fairly rapid depletion of existing nutrients.
-Thus, soil tests of high sand content greens and tees should preferably be done on an annual or biannual basis to monitor changes in soil P, K, and pH.
+Thus, soil tests of high sand content athletic fields should preferably be done on an annual or biannual basis to monitor changes in soil P, K, and ph.
 While soil tests should be taken routinely to monitor soil K levels, experience has shown that K fertilizer rates that are approximately 1⁄2 that of the annual N fertilizer rate are generally sufficient to maintain adequate soil K levels.
-Recommended rates for P and K applications based on soil tests are shown in Tables 2 and 3, respectively.
+Recommended rates for P and K applications based on soil tests are shown in Tables 4 and 5, respectively.

-Table 2.
-Phosphorus Application Recommendations for Golf Course Turf+
+Table 4.
+Phosphorus Application Recommendations for Athletic Fields+

 Soil Test Phosphorus Category

 low medium high excessive

 Pounds P 2 O 5 per 1000 square feet

 Establishment

 Broadcast 2 - 3 1 - 2 0 - 1 0

 Incorporated 3 - 4 1 - 2 0 - 1 0

+Overseeding 2 - 3 1 - 2 0 - 1 0

-Maintenance $2 - 3^{++}$ 1 - 2 0 0
+Maintenance 2 - 3 ++ 1 - 2 0 0

-[†]Any subsequent applications should be based on additional soil tests
++Any subsequent applications should be based on additional soil tests